IBM-Developer-Advocacy-India/openshift-101/README.md

 ### Login to the OpenShift Cluster

-To login to the OpenShift cluster from the Terminal run:
+To login to the OpenShift cluster from the Terminal run the command mentioned in your left panel.
+It should be something like below command:

 ```
 $ oc login -u developer -p developer  2886795357-8443-cykoria05.environments.katacoda.com